Radio 2's Cecil Sharp Collection

 Much of the music recorded by Sharp is still known and loved today, and to celebrate his induction into the Folk Awards Hall of Fame, Radio 2 listeners can contribute their own recordings to a 21st century folk collection of our own.

-We have chosen three songs and three tunes from Sharp's famous collection.
-You can download sheet music and lyrics for each song and tune on this page.
+We chose three songs and three tunes from Sharp's famous collection.
+You can still download sheet music and lyrics for each song and tune on this page.

-In the lead-up to this year's Folk Awards we're featuring a selection of your own performances of music from Cecil's collection here on the the Radio 2 website.
+For the 2014 year's Folk Awards we featured a selection of your own performances of music from Cecil's collection here on the the Radio 2 website.

 Sheet Music / Lyrics